 Any additional experience should be seen as an invaluable part of your training course as the skills gained will help when looking for employment within the equine industry.
 The more students embrace the opportunities that are available to them during their course the more they will benefit from these opportunities.

-For those eligible students, we are pleased to offer the opportunity to further enhance their employment potential with a place on our Apprenticeship scheme.
-This scheme will enable the student to gain a Horse Care Apprenticeship at Level 2 along with additional qualifications such as Technical Certificates and Key Skills to complete the Apprenticeship framework.
+For those who are eligible, we are pleased to offer the opportunity to further enhance their employment potential with a place on our Apprenticeship scheme.
+This scheme will enable the student to gain a Horse Care Apprenticeship at Level 2 or Level 3 along with Functional Skills in Maths & English to complete the Apprenticeship.

 This scheme is open to EU members between the ages of 16 & 24 years, who have not already completed an equine NVQ or further education qualification (ie. Degree or Diploma) and is provided in association with Guildford College (Merrist Wood Campus).

-Apprentices at Wellington Riding recieve the additional benefits of free registration and assessments, contracted fixed term employment, apprentice wage and supplementary qualifications ie. First Aid & Manual Handling.
+Apprentices at Wellington Riding receive the additional benefits of free registration and assessments, contracted fixed term employment, apprentice wage.
+Possibility of accommodation on site, subject to cost and availability.

 OTHER TRAINING COURSES